gabrieljim/liquidity-pool/README.md

 ## Running it

-You can start the frontend by running
+You can start the frontend by:

+- Setting `PRIVATE_KEY` to your account's private key (so hardhat.config.js knows from which account to deploy)

+Then running:

 ```
 npm install